moliver28/research-handbook/content/handbook/product/product-processes/dogfooding-for-r-d.md

 customers](/handbook/values/#understand-our-customers), [delivering a product that we love ourselves](/handbook/company/mission/#contribute-to-gitlab-application), and [using our own product to surface improvements.](/handbook/values/#dogfooding)
-1. Add the [`Needs dogfooding`](https://gitlab.com/gitlab-org/gitlab/-/issues/?label_name%5B%5D=Needs%20dogfooding) label to the issue tracking the feature.
+1. Add the [`Dogfooding`](https://gitlab.com/gitlab-org/gitlab/-/issues/?label_name%5B%5D=Dogfooding) and [`Dogfooding::Promote Feature`](https://gitlab.com/groups/gitlab-com/-/issues?label_name%5B%5D=Dogfooding%3A%3APromote+Feature) label to the issue tracking the feature.
 Ensure a feedback thread has been started on the issue.
    {{% note %}}
    In the future we intend to add tracking and visibility to see what features are requesting dogfooding and the engagement associated.
    {{% /note %}}